Reading time: About 4 minutes

 Do you think you need to be happy or inspired to write?
 You have it exactly backwards!
 Instead, mood follows action….

 Have you ever tried to write and found yourself unable to do it?

 My hunch is that you were waiting to feel more inspired.
 Or, at the very least, waiting to feel that you were going to enjoy the act of writing.

 And when neither of those feelings occurred, you shut down your computer and walked away.

 ‘No, you shouldn’t write for an hour a day,’ I tell them.
 ‘That’s way too much.’
-Usually, I suggest somewhere between 15 and 30 minutes (depending on their previous experience.).
+Usually, I suggest somewhere between 5 and 15 minutes.

-And when they tell me they need to produce 1,500 words per day (or even “just” 950), I give them a similar message: that’s too much.
-They should cut back their goal and make it smaller.
+And when they tell me they need to produce 1,500 words per day (or even “just” 750), I give them a similar message: that’s way too much.

 Here are three steps you can take to persuade yourself to write:

 - Don’t ever wait for inspiration.
 Develop the habit of acting (writing) first.

 - Build momentum gradually.
 Start with small daily goals and allow yourself to feel accomplished for achieving them.